-This article was last updated Aug 21, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 26, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 What is a cash advance?

 A cash advance is when you borrow against your credit card’s line of credit.
 Maybe you need cash to pay a babysitter or the plumber — a cash advance can quickly give you a stack of bills in hand.
 Borrowing from your credit line can be tempting because it’s fast money, but it’s also expensive money.

 Compared with purchases, a cash advance, on average, will cost you more.
 That’s because credit card companies usually charge a fee for each withdrawal and the cash advance APR is often higher than standard APR.
 Also, interest kicks in on the day you take out the cash advance.
 For purchases, you typically get a grace period before interest applies to your balance.

 If anything, a cash advance should be something you do only in emergencies.
 Make it a habit and you could find yourself racking up finance charges that spiral out of control.

 Before you proceed, these are the terms and fees you should know that are associated with cash advances:

 - Cash advance APR: Cash advances carry a separate — and typically higher — APR from your credit card’s regular purchase APR.
 It’s common to see cash advance rates above 20%.

 - Cash advance fee: Card issuers often charge a flat fee or percentage per advance.
 It’s typical to see a fee of 3% or 5% tacked onto each withdrawal.

 - Convenience checks: Your credit card statement may come with blank checks that you can use to write checks to yourself to draw a cash advance from your credit line.